 So, when you step in the world of pavements, you’ve got two broad classes or types’ i.e. rigid pavement and flexible pavement.
-So, what is rigid pavement and how it differs from flexible pavement.
+So, what is rigid pavement and what is the difference between flexible and rigid pavement?

 In simple terms, we can say that a pavement made with concrete acts like a rigid pavement while the type of pavement made with asphalt acts like a flexible pavement.
 Both have their own pros and cons and have specific uses.
 So, as a civil or transportation engineer you need to decide one type keeping in view the traffic conditions as well as the foundation or subgrade.